 Finding MDMA Addiction Treatment

 Most drug treatment programs will offer MDMA treatment.
-The Recovery Village Palm Beach has a variety of services available, including inpatient or outpatient treatment, dual diagnosis treatment, family programs, and aftercare services.
+The Recovery Village Palm Beach at Baptist Health has a variety of services available, including inpatient or outpatient treatment, dual diagnosis treatment, family programs, and aftercare services.

 If you or a loved one needs help with MDMA addiction, you are not alone.
-If you’re ready to take the first step toward a better life, reach out to The Recovery Village Palm Beach today.
+If you’re ready to take the first step toward a better life, reach out to The Recovery Village Palm Beach at Baptist Health today.

 Center for Substance Abuse Treatment.
 “Specialized Substance Abuse Treatment Programs.”
 2017.
 Accessed Aug 14, 2019.